jrkwon/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to use a well known network that showed its successful performance in the autonomous vehicle control.

 My first step was to use a convolution neural network model similar to the LeNet.
 I thought this model might be appropriate because that worked with my traffic sign classifier project.
+But the mean square error loss of the validation set did not decrease.
+So, I changed the network architecture to the one that NVIDIA used in [this](https://arxiv.org/pdf/1604.07316) paper.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I added more training data by driving the track many more laps.
+To combat the overfitting, I added two dropout layers in the fully connected layers with 20% dropout rate to the original NVIDIA model.
+Also overfitting can be addressed by using more training data.
+Thus, I added more training data by driving the track more laps.

-But the mean square error loss of the validation set did not decrease.
-So, I changed the network architecture to the one that NVIDIA used in [this](https://arxiv.org/pdf/1604.07316) paper.

 Then I have similar loss values from my training and validation sets.